Faith spaces

 There are rooms around the university available for any students and staff to pray or reflect according to their own beliefs.

-There are currently rooms in the David Weatherall Building (Room 0.37) and the Clinical Education Centre at the Royal Stoke Hospital site (Room FF13) - more are planned for around campus.
+There are also multi-faith prayer rooms in the David Weatherall building (Room 0.37) and the Clinical Education Centre at the Royal Stoke Hospital site (Room FF13).
+These are for quiet and individual use, and are divided by gender to make them suitable for Muslim prayer.

-The Remembrance Garden
+The Memorial Garden

-The Remembrance Garden is behind the Clockhouse.
+The Memorial Garden is behind the Clockhouse.

 To find it, go through both the Clockhouse archways, down the steps and follow the path straight ahead to a gate on your right.